• Recipes

 Jump to Recipe Print Recipe

-Gingerbread people don’t just have to be people-shaped; with a selection of cookie cutters, you can bake gingerbread snowmen (or snow-women), dogs, mittens, Christmas trees, cats, anything really.
+Gingerbread men don't just have to be people-shaped; with a selection of cookie cutters, you can bake gingerbread snowmen (or snow-women), dogs, mittens, Christmas trees, cats, anything really.
 For a vintage touch, try adding features and details with chopped raisins or score on faces, clothes, and other designs using a skewer or toothpick.
 Once baked, you can decorate your gingerbread figures with vegan fondant icing, thick water icing, melted chocolate, cake sprinkles, and other decorations to create deliciously decorated treats.

 Jump to: